Suhani19/authentication/README.md

 5)After cleaning the data, a dataset of approx. 10000 songs was created.

 # Exploratory Data Analysis -

 Dropped the duplicates present in the dataset and then plotted graphs:-

-                1) The countplot of songs to hit billboard or not:
+                1) The countplot of the output Column
 ![distribution of top100](https://user-images.githubusercontent.com/66556476/130225045-8549dbbb-2954-47da-b57c-c6407af235f0.png)

                 2) Distribution of Genre